Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 \paragraph{Face Reconstruction}.
 To tackle the monocular 3D face reconstruction problem, existing solutions also follow the optimization-based~\cite{AldrianSmith2013,VetterBlanz1998,Thies2016} and regression-based strategies~\cite{Feng2018,Jackson2017,Sanyal2019_ringnet,Tewari2018}.
-Recent state-of-the-art methods~\cite{Tewari2017,Tewari2018,Deng2019,LuanTran2019,DECA_2020,wang2022faceverse} typically render face images with estimated lighting, albedo, and geometry of the face model using a differentiable renderer~\cite{Loper:ECCV:2014,ravi2020pytorch3d} and compare the synthetic images with the inputs.
+Recent state-of-the-art methods~\cite{Tewari2017,Tewari2018,Deng2019,LuanTran2019,DECA_2020,wang2022faceverse,zielonka2022towards} typically render face images with estimated lighting, albedo, and geometry of the face model using a differentiable renderer~\cite{Loper:ECCV:2014,ravi2020pytorch3d} and compare the synthetic images with the inputs.
 Such an analysis-by-synthesis strategy facilitates the demand for in-the-wild images and helps to recover geometric details.
-Moreover, recent progresses~\cite{DECA_2020,Deng2019,Genova2018} also exploit face-recognition \cite{Cao2018_VGGFace2} to obtain more accurate facial reconstruction results.
+Moreover, recent progress~\cite {DECA_2020,Deng2019,Genova2018} also exploits face recognition~\cite{Cao2018_VGGFace2} to obtain more accurate facial reconstruction results.
 For a complete overview of recent face reconstruction methods, please refer to~\cite{Egger_3DMM_survey}.